mtak-/lstm/README.md

             // the same steps as a failed read/write are taken
         // if this is not the rootmost transaction:
             // the writes are not visible to other threads until the rootmost transaction completes
-            // they can however ALWAYS be seen from within the rootmost or, any child transaction }
+            // however, the writes are always visible from within a read_write block on this thread }
 ```

 There's some (poorly) explained details in the comments, but basically, transactions work as you'd expect them to work.
-That's the point of STM, it lets engineers more or less pretend they're writing single threaded code.
+That's the point of STM.

 ## var